ilan-anodot/anodotcost_api_docs_slate/source/includes/_Authentication.md

 -d '{"startTime" : 1578391000, "endTime": 1578392000}'
 ```

-**Step 3:** Use the retrieved access-token in your subsequent API calls<br/>
+**Step 3:** Use the retrieved bearer-token in your subsequent API calls<br/>
-Set the Authorization header of your calls with *Bearer* and the retrieved access-token.
+Set the Authorization header of your calls with *Bearer* and the retrieved bearer-token.

 <aside class="notice">
 Remember:<br/>Access token expiration is controlled via the 'User session timeout' configuration in the settings page, under the Authentication tab.